 What are the disadvantages of poor customer experience?

 Unfortunately, there’s not a lot of wiggle room here.
 Sixty-seven percent of customers have said that a bad experience with a brand is the reason they’ve decided to do business with another brand.
-And when they do have a bad experience, 37% say they’ll gladly share a negative review on social media—which, as we all know today, can quickly snowball into astronomical proportions and put brands in long-term ‘damage control’ mode.
+And when they do have a bad experience, 37% say they’ll gladly share a negative customer feedback on social media—which, as we all know today, can quickly snowball into astronomical proportions and put brands in long-term ‘damage control’ mode.

 The truth is, there is a lot more ‘bad’ that can come from offering a poor customer experience.
-But if losing customers—and, therefore, losing revenue growth opportunities, too—isn’t enough to convince you to change your strategy, nothing else will.
+But if losing customers—and, therefore, losing revenue growth opportunities, too—isn’t enough to convince you to change your customer support strategy, nothing else will.

 4 easy ways to improve the customer experience

 If you’re reading this and you’ve said to yourself, “It’s about time we up the ante on our customer experience,” then you’re probably also wondering about where to start.
 True, improving your brand’s customer experience requires a good amount of digital transformation, and that’s not something that is going to happen overnight.
 However, there are a few things you can be more mindful of now that can get the customer experience moving in the right direction.
+You can read our article "10 tips to manage dissatisfied customers" to help your agents better understand conflictual situations and to limit the level of stress.

 1. Think omnichannel